abcarr/eecs568-drift-FordAV/data/README.txt

 There are (2) rosbag samples contained in this folder.
+This data is from the Ford AV dataset.

+For the rosbags generated as part of the downsampling study, please download them at the following link: https://drive.google.com/file/d/1bfKoXbWuWJHtk1LLLd8McSnwwiFw3PpV/view?usp=drive_link

 The first comes from the Ford AV sample dataset (https://ford-multi-av-seasonal.s3-us-west-2.amazonaws.com/Sample-Data.tar.gz).